NSTechBytes/Mini-Pixel/README.md

 Feel free to fork the repository, submit issues, or contribute to the project via pull requests!

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Appache License - see the [LICENSE](LICENSE) file for details.